PersePixels/redm-instruments/README.md

 # redm-instruments
 Simple script that lets you play instruments.

+Use /instrument to start the script, and /instrument piano near a piano to play the animation

-It's an edit of [Kibook's script](https://github.com/kibook/redm-instruments) because MIDI functionality no longer works
+It's an edit of [Kibook's script](https://github.com/kibook/redm-instruments) because MIDI functionality no longer works in RedM

-The only issue I'm having right now is getting prompts to stay when active, so if anyone can help with that, that'd be appreciated!
+There's no sound, so players can stream their own music while playing